floydhub/floyd-docs/docs/commands/restart.md

 ```

 ```
-# Run the job on a GPU server
+# Run the job with a new version of a dataset
-$ floyd restart mckay/projects/mnist/1 --gpu
+$ floyd restart mckay/projects/mnist/1 --data mckay/datasets/mnist/2:mnist
 ```

 {!contributing.md!}